 We have various contractual or other obligations, including operating lease commitments and obligations under deferred compensation plans.
-As of July 30, 2022, we had purchase obligations totaling approximately \$94.6 million, of which \$25.5 million are due in the next 12 months.
+As of October 29, 2022, we had purchase obligations totaling approximately \$92.9 million, of which \$27.9 million are due in the next 12 months.
 We believe our operating cash flows are sufficient to meet our material cash requirements for at least the next 12 months.

-As of July 30, 2022, we have utilized \$11.2 million in cash to repurchase 700,720 shares in the thirteen weeks ended July 30, 2022 and utilized \$19.4 million in cash to repurchase 1,196,568 shares in the twenty-six weeks ended July 30, 2022.
-On August 9, 2022, we completed the \$25.0 million stock buyback plan that was approved by the Board of Directors on November 30, 2021.
-Our execution of the buyback plan resulted in repurchasing nearly 10% of the shares outstanding at the end of the fiscal 2021 third quarter.
+We have utilized \$4.8 million in cash to repurchase 336,935 shares in the thirteen weeks ended October 29, 2022 and utilized \$24.2 million in cash to repurchase 1,540,220 shares in the thirty-nine weeks ended October 29, 2022.
+On August 9, 2022, we completed the \$25.0 million share repurchase program that was approved by the Board of Directors on November 30, 2021.

-On August 31, 2022 we announced that our Board of Directors authorized a share repurchase program of up to \$50.0 million.
+On August 31, 2022, we announced that our Board of Directors authorized a share repurchase program of up to \$50.0 million.
 The primary source of funding for the share repurchase program is expected to be cash on hand.
 The timing and amount of share repurchases, if any, will depend on price, market conditions, applicable regulatory requirements, and other factors.
 The program authorizes us to repurchase shares through August 31, 2025, does not require us to repurchase any specific number of shares, and may be modified, suspended or terminated at any time without prior notice.
 Shares repurchased under the program will be subsequently retired.
-We believe that the multi-year, multi-million dollar share buy-back program is reflective of the strong confidence that the Board of Directors has in the future of the Company.
+We believe that the multi-year, multi-million dollar share repurchase program is reflective of the strong confidence that the Board of Directors has in the strategy and future of the Company.
+As of October 29, 2022, the Company has utilized \$3.5 million in cash to repurchase 256,377 shares under this new share repurchase program.
+Completion of the stock repurchase program that was adopted in November 2021 along with the commencement of the stock repurchase program that was adopted in August 2022 resulted in the Company repurchasing nearly 11% of the shares outstanding at the end of the fiscal 2021 third quarter.